-And Vegetables: Broccoli, cauliflower, spinach, kale, leeks, carrots, peppers, tomatoes, squash, green beans, sweet potatoes, celery, lettuce, cabbage, Brussels sprouts etc.

-Fresh fruit: 1 medium piece (the size of a tennis ball)

-Dried fruit: 1-11⁄2 tablespoons or 1 golf ball

-Green or root vegetables: 2-3 tablespoons or $\frac{1}{2}$ tennis ball

-Salad vegetables: 1 large cereal bowl or 80g

-TO PROVIDE Beta-carotene (makes vitamin A), Vitamins B2, B3, B5, B6, B9 (Folate), Vitamin C, Vitamin E, Vitamin K

-• Minerals/trace elements such as Calcium, Iodine, Iron, Magnesium,

-Manganese, Phosphorus, Potassium
+And Vegetables: Broccoli, cauliflower, spinach, kale, leeks, carrots, peppers, tomatoes, squash, green beans, sweet potatoes, celery, lettuce, cabbage, Brussels sprouts etc. HEALTHY PORTION SIZE Fresh fruit: 1 medium piece (the size of a tennis ball) Dried fruit: 1-11⁄2 tablespoons or 1 golf ball Green or root vegetables: 2-3 tablespoons or 1⁄2 tennis ball Salad vegetables: 1 large cereal bowl or 80 g TO PROVIDE ● Beta-carotene (makes vitamin A), Vitamins B2, B3, B5, B6, B9 (Folate), Vitamin C, Vitamin E, Vitamin K Minerals/trace elements such as Calcium, Iodine, Iron, Magnesium, Manganese, Phosphorus, Potassium Fibre

-Fibre

 NO. OF SERVINGS 3-4

-FOODS Wholegrains (eg Wholemeal

-Pasta, Wholemeal Bread, Brown Rice, Oats, Rye, Buckwheat etc)
+FOODS Wholegrains (eg Wholewheat Pasta, Wholewheat Bread, Brown Rice, Oats, Rye, Buckwheat etc)

-Cooked grains: 2-3 heaped tablespoons or 1⁄2 cup
+Cooked grains: 2-3 heaped

+tablespoons or 1⁄2 cup

-Breakfast cereal: 25g or 1 regular sized cereal bowl
+Breakfast cereal: 25 g or 1 regular-sized cereal bowl

-Muesli: 45g or a small sized bowl
+Muesli: 45 g or a small-sized bowl

-Cooked wholemeal pasta: 1 cup as side dish or 2 cups as main dish

-Wholemeal or rye bread: 2 slices
+Cooked wholewheat pasta: 1 cup as side dish or 2 cups as main dish Wholewheat or rye bread: 2 slices

 TO PROVIDE • Vitamins such as B1, B2, B3, B5, B6

-Minerals/trace elements such as Calcium, Copper, Iron, Magnesium, Manganese, Phosphorus, Potassium, Zinc
+• Minerals/trace elements such as Calcium, Copper, Iron, Magnesium, Manganese, Phosphorus, Potassium, Zinc

 • Fibre, Energy, Protein

 NO. OF SERVINGS 3-4

-FOODS Pulses (eg all types of Peas, Beans and Lentils),

-Nuts and Nut Butters or Seeds

-Peas, Beans and Lentils: 1/2 cup (cooked)

-Nuts or Seeds: 2 tablespoons or a small handful

-TO PROVIDE • Vitamins such as B1, B2, B3, B5, B6, B9

-• Minerals/trace elements such as Calcium, Copper, Iron, Magnesium, Manganese, Phosphorus, Potassium, Selenium, Zinc

-Protein, Energy, Fibre
+FOODS Pulses (eg all types of Peas, Beans and Lentils), Nuts and Nut Butters or Seeds HEALTHY PORTION SIZE Peas, Beans and Lentils: 1⁄2 cup (cooked) Nuts or Seeds: 2 tablespoons or a small handful TO PROVIDE • Vitamins such as B1, B2, B3, B5, B6, B9 • Minerals/trace elements such as Calcium, Copper, Iron, Magnesium, Manganese, Phosphorus, Potassium, Selenium, Zinc Protein, Energy, Fibre

-NO. OF SERVINGS Small amounts

-FOODS Vegetable Oil (eg Flaxseed, Hemp Seed, Virgin Olive Oil or Rapeseed Oil used cold; Sunflower or Soya Oil for cooking)

-Vegetable Margarines

-1/2 tbsp flaxseed oil or 1/2 tbsp of ground flaxseeds

-TO PROVIDE ● Vitamins such as Vitamin E (Vegetable Oils),

-Vitamins A & D (Fortified Margarine)

-- Energy - Essential Omega-3 and Omega-6 Fats (Flaxseed, Soya, Walnut and Hemp Oils)

-NO. OF SERVINGS At least 1

-FOODS B12 Fortified Foods or B12 supplement

-B12 Fortified Foods (essential if vegan), eg Fortified Soya Milk, Fortified Breakfast Cereal, Yeast Extract (Marmite, Meridian Yeast Extract with B12) or a B12 Supplement

-TO PROVIDE ● Vitamin B12

-NO. OF SERVINGS Small amounts

-FOODS Vitamin D (made by sunlight on skin)

-If you live in the UK take a vitamin D supplement during winter months (no matter what your diet!)

-TO PROVIDE • Vitamin D

-About 1.2 litres of fluid every day (six 200ml or eight 150ml glasses) should also be consumed as part of healthy, balanced diet.
+NO. OF SERVINGS Small amounts FOODS Vegetable Oil (eg Flaxseed, Hemp Seed, Virgin Olive Oil or Rapeseed Oil used cold; Sunflower or Soya Oil for cooking) Vegetable Margarines vegetable Margannes HEALTHY PORTION SIZE 1⁄2 tbsp flaxseed oil or 1 1⁄2 tbsp of ground flaxseeds TO PROVIDE ● Vitamins such as Vitamin E (Vegetable Oils), Vitamins A & D (Fortified Margarine) Energy • Essential Omega-3 and Omega-6 Fats (Flaxseed, Soya, Walnut and Hemp Oils) NO. OF SERVINGS At least 1 FOODS B12 supplement 5 B12 Fortified Foods, eg Fortified Soya Milk, Fortified Breakfast Cereal, Yeast Extract with B12, can contribute to your B12 intake but a supplement is a must - 50 micrograms daily or 2,000 weekly TO PROVIDE • Vitamin B12 NO. OF SERVINGS Small amounts FOODS Vitamin D (made by sunlight on skin) If you live in the UK take a vitamin D supplement from October to April (no matter what your diet!)
+TO PROVIDE Vitamin D At least 1.2 litres of fluid every day (six 200 ml or eight 150 ml glasses) should also be consumed as part of healthy, balanced diet.
 Water is the best choice.
-Hot beverages and juices can be counted as water.

-Chart by Juliet Gellatley BSc, Dip CNM, Viva!.
+Tea and juices can be counted as water.
+Chart by Juliet Gellatley BSc, Dip CNM , Viva!.

 For a laminated wallchart go to vivashop.org.uk/goodhealthwallchart

 Boning up on calcium

 WHY DO WE NEED CALCIUM?

 You guessed it - for bone health and strength!
 Around 99 per cent of our calcium is deposited in bones and teeth, the other one per cent is involved in the regulation of muscle contraction, heartbeat, blood clotting and functioning of the nervous system.
 How much do we need?
 The UK reference nutrient intake (RNI) value for calcium is: